Case Study · Ad Tech

 Our client, a category leader, had strong enterprise customers, deep technical talent, and a respected market position.

 But leadership knew something uncomfortable.
 The next phase of growth would not come from the existing platform due to increased competition and structural changes.
+A new product direction was required.

 The company lacked neither smart people nor effort.
 More than 80 engineers were fully committed to maintaining and expanding the core platform.
 Earlier attempts to create a cross-channel video capability had consumed energy but had not reached convincing market adoption.

 Skepticism inside the organization was rational.
+Common concerns surfaced repeatedly:

 • Will this work at scale?